Written by Travel Writer Kate from Our Escape Clause.

 Not having an actual office in Portoroz caused a bit of confusion for us when trying to find where to get the car, so be sure to confirm the pickup process ahead of time.

-We stayed in the minuscule town of Mojstrana, because the Airbnb that we found there was within walking distance of stunning trails inside Triglav National Park.
+We stayed in the minuscule town of Mojstrana because the guesthouse that we found there was within walking distance of stunning trails inside Triglav National Park.

 Regardless of where you choose to base yourself, these days will be packed with stunning sites.

 Some of our favorite things to do in the area include: rowing across (and staring at) Lake Bled, visiting the Vintgar Gorge, chasing waterfalls throughout Triglav National Park and the surrounding area, visiting the Skocjan Caves (the most unforgettable caves we have ever seen, complete with an underground river and canyon), and hiking to whatever viewpoint we can find.

 In western Slovenia, you may also want to check out Predjama Castle (built directly into the Postojna Caves!), the Lipica Stud Farm, and white water rafting on the Soca River: these are all things we have planned for our next trip to Slovenia!